Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 - Olafur: Worked on the Wireframe sketch today and made user stories for Employee, Travel Destination, Housing and maintenance reports from employee, contractor and supervisor.

+- We got some input regarding the Class Diagram, the main objective and top priority of tomorrow is to split the diagrams into Model and the Layerd Class Diagram.

+TODO:
+- [x] Finish the Github Manual
+- [ ] Finish the Class Diagram
+- [ ] Finish the State Diagram
+- [ ] Finish the Use Case
+- [x] Wireframe sketch of the TUI
+- [ ] Finish the Functional Requirements
+- [x] Finish the User Group Analysis
+- [ ] Put everything together into a single pdf file to submit

 ## [27/11/2024 - Dagur 3]